-This recipe is inspired by the Australian Classic sponge cake dipped in chocolate and sprinkled with fine desiccated coconut.
-Here is my version of a soft and moist sponge squared filled with jam.
+This recipe is inspired by the Australian classic sponge cake, which is dipped in chocolate and sprinkled with desiccated coconut.
+I have created my own version of the cake, which is soft, moist, and filled with jam.

 preparation: 2 hour(s)